TheSantacloud/blog/content/posts/Optimizing ZSH startup performance.md

 fi
 ```

-## Was it a waste of time? (my thoughts on tools)
+## Summary - was it a waste of time? (and my thoughts on tools)

 Have you ever been to a really good craftsman shop?
 Have you seen their tools?
 I bet you they're well-oiled, functioning JUST RIGHT (they might be missing a few nuts and bolts, but nothing that hinders their main flow), and I bet you they also disassembled and assembled their bigger tools AT LEAST once, if not just to look under the hood.

 And that's the thing, isn't it?
 It doesn't have to be perfect - especially not for everything - it has to fit *you*.
 That's what makes it perfect.
 There can never be a one-size-fits-all - not for tools, and definitely not for workflows.

 Tools are the extensions of our mind and body.
 Without tools we would still be animals (we love you, opposable thumbs).
-If your tools slow you down, they’re no longer tools — they’re obstacles.
+If your tools slow you down, they’re no longer tools - they’re obstacles.
 And those are worth removing.

 Therefore, I believe that, as professionals, we should **respect our tools**.